The Best Rooftop Bars

 Northwest Arkansas offers rooftop hangouts in Fayetteville, which has a large entertainment district consisting of bars, restaurants, shops, art galleries, performance theaters and live music venues.
 Eureka Springs and Bentonville have unique outdoor atmospheres as well.

 Formerly called 21st Amendment, this is a laid back bar on Dickson Street.
-Known for its cocktails, it’s also the happening place to be with a swanky rooftop that includes a big big fan.
+Known for its cocktails, it’s also the happening place to be with a swanky rooftop.
 As in, super cool big fan for a light breeze while you sip your beverage.

 This relaxed gathering place with a rooftop terrace serves craft beer and cocktails and has live music and views of majestic Old Main on the University of Arkansas campus.
 It’s a cozy, popular spot on Dickson Street.